Sudbury Basin: Formation

-The Sudbury basin formed as a result of an impact into the Nuna supercontinent from a large impact body approximately 10–15 km in diameter that occurred 1.849 billion years ago in the Paleoproterozoic era.
+The Sudbury Basin formed as a result of an impact of a large impact body approximately 10–15 km in diameter that occurred 1.849 billion years ago in the Paleoproterozoic era.
+Proposed released energies for the impact are 8.6×10^{23} Joules and 2.31×10^{24} J.

 Debris from the impact was scattered over an area of 1600000 km2 and thrown more than 800 km; ejecta—rock fragments ejected by the impact—have been found as far away as Minnesota.

 Models suggest that for such a large impact, debris was most likely scattered globally, but has since been eroded.
 Its present size is believed to be a smaller portion of a 130 km diameter crater that the meteor originally created.
 Subsequent geological processes have deformed the crater into the current smaller oval shape.
 Sudbury Basin is among the largest-known craters on Earth, after the 300 km diameter Vredefort impact structure in South Africa, and the 180 km diameter Chicxulub crater under Yucatán, Mexico.

 Geochemical evidence suggests that the impactor was likely a chondrite asteroid or a comet with a chondritic component.

 Structure

 The full extent of the Sudbury Basin is 62 km long, 30 km wide, and 15 km deep, although the modern ground surface is much shallower.

-The main units characterizing the Sudbury Structure can be subdivided into three groups: the Sudbury Igneous Complex (SIC), the Whitewater Group, and footwall brecciated country rocks that include offset dikes and the Sub layer.
-The SIC is believed to be a stratified impact melt sheet composed from the base up of sub layer norite, mafic norite, felsic norite, quartz gabbro, and granophyre.
+The main units characterizing the Sudbury Basin are as follows (in stratigraphic order): The footwall brecciated country rock including the offset dikes, The Sublayer, The Sudbury Igneous Complex (SIC), and the Whitewater Group.

+Footwall rocks, associated with the impact event, consist of Sudbury Breccia (pseudotachylite), footwall breccia, radial and concentric quartz dioritic breccia dikes (polymict impact melt breccias).

+The sub layer is the main zone of mineralization.

+The SIC is an elliptical shaped differentiated igneous body.
+Geographically it is common to differentiate the different areas of the SIC by the North Range, the East Range and the South Range which refer to the high topographic areas around the rim of the impact site.
+Stratigraphically the base of the SIC starts with quartz Norite capped by brown or green norite in the south range, and mafic norite capped by felsic norite in the north and east ranges.
+Overlying these norite layers is quartz gabbro followed by the Crows Foot granophyre and a transition layer of normal granophyre.

 The Whitewater Group consists of a suevite and sedimentary package composed of the Onaping (fallback breccias), Onwatin, and Chelmsford Formations in stratigraphic succession.
-Footwall rocks, associated with the impact event, consist of Sudbury Breccia (pseudotachylite), footwall breccia, radial and concentric quartz dioritic breccia dikes (polymict impact melt breccias), and the discontinuous sub layer.

 Because considerable erosion has occurred since the Sudbury event, an estimated 6 km in the North Range, it is difficult to directly constrain the actual size of the diameter of the original transient cavity, or the final rim diameter.

 The deformation of the Sudbury structure occurred in five main deformation events (by age in millions of years):